Nobcha/ArduinoLCM/README.md

 [To compose the Franclin oscillator and MPU ]
 A certain Eastern Europian electronics engineer found this idea in along 1990’s.
 After then the Australian Ham magazine had picked it up as a technical article.
-At that time AADE( On his WEB he wrote that he had been a Boeing engineer.) had already introduced this circuit, produced, and sold as a product for HAMs.
+At that time AADE had already introduced this circuit, produced, and sold as a product for HAMs.
 In Japan the Strawberry-Linux company had developed a clone and sold those for HAMs.